OpenLineage/docs/docs/spec/schemas.md

 ## Test the SPEC change using code generation and integration tests
 When you have modified the SPEC file(s), always make sure to perform code generation and unit tests by going into `client/java` and running `./gradlew generateCode` and `./gradlew test`.
 As for python, cd into `client/python` and run `pytest`.

-> Note: Some of the tests may fail due to the fact that they require external systems like kafka.
-You can ignore those errors.

 :::info
 This page has not yet been written!
 You're welcome to contribute using the Edit link at the bottom.
 :::